 Since Covid hit in March 2020 I have been mainly at home.
 I have found ‘Teams’ meetings have taken over the traditional ways of getting out and seeing people.
 In fact, if people see a gap in your calendar, you do find they will put something in there for you.
 It always makes me wonder how we used to be out in the field so much!
 I do believe that socialising and meeting people is an important part of how we as humans communicate and keep good mental health.

 Which other people in the workplace give you support?

 We do have our own health teams that can offer support as and when you need it.
 I have used this support several times in the past.
 So, I am a great advocate of using the tools and support that people need in this space.
 I think it is important to recognise when people need help and offer the helping hand.
 It is hard to spot when someone is struggling.
 However changes in their personality, physical issues, and other stressors that you notice should be met with support and understanding.
 It is key to talk to the person to understand why the changes have occurred.

-The challenges post Covid
+The additional mental health challenges post Covid

 A lot of people have found that the effect of Covid over the last two years has been that all the issues and problems of day-to-day life have been amplified.

 Michael has worked in a lot of different roles during his time at British Gas.
 With this depth of experience, he feels that he can understand the pressures and stresses that different members of his team are under.
 Part of his job is to pour coffee, listen, and highlight the resources available to his team.

 Just as he was honest with British Gas when he wanted to leave for a period, he is also honest with his team about his own mental health.